The Florida water plant attack signals a new era of digital warfare — it's time to fight back

-Cyber-attacks exist in the digital space, but today they can have a real and tangible effect on the physical world, and I worry that we are facing a ticking time bomb.
+Cyber-attacks exist in the digital space, but today they can have a real and tangible effect on the physical world.
+I worry that we face a ticking time bomb.

 This isn’t because defenders of critical national infrastructure aren’t good at their jobs – it’s because the challenge we face is incredibly vast and complex; it is no longer a problem that humans can deal with alone.

 It’s a rule of thumb in cyber security that the more sensitive your system, the less you want it to touch the Internet.
 However, ‘air-gapping’ – a security measure used to ensure a secure network is physically isolated from unsecured networks – is now widely accepted to be neither fool proof against today’s constantly-mutating hacker, nor a practical option.

 Rapid digital transformation of critical national infrastructure in recent years means that there is now a path for attackers to run from spoof emails in an employee’s inbox right through to critical gas compressors and turbines.
 Importantly, this path doesn’t even need to be direct for the attack to succeed – in February last year a US Gas Pipeline was shut down for two days because of a ransomware attack that only managed to spread as far as the control panels used by operators to monitor the process.
 But by taking these systems offline, the attackers forced the operators to deliberately shut down the process to preserve safety.